 Are there any ghost towns in Pennsylvania?

 Pennsylvania is home to several ghost towns, the most well-known of which is probably Centralia.
 (Unfortunately, visitors are no longer allowed to visit Centralia.)
-The town has been “on fire” for decades after a fire started in the underground mines back in the 1962.
+The town has been “on fire” for decades after a fire started in the underground mines back in 1962.
 For years afterward, curiosity seekers would visit the town, spray painting the road (which was recently paved over).
 Today, less than a handful of residents remain in the otherwise ghost town.
-While you can’t visit Centralia, you might want to check out East Fork, Eckley, or Frick’s Lock, other ghost towns in Pennsylvania.
+While you can’t visit Centralia, you might want to check out East Fork, Eckley, Frick’s Lock, or other ghost towns in Pennsylvania.

 What are the creepiest cemeteries in Pennsylvania?